msupply-foundation/conforma-server/documentation/Database-Schema-Review-And-Consolidations.md

 ## Review Response

 Either a review of applications questions (base review, level 1) or review of review (consolidation, level > 1).
 See diagram (responses flow).
 Always created by front end, but duplicates are trimmed on back end.
-Can be used to agree or desagree on overall review_decision.
+Can be used to agree or disagree on overall review_decision.

 A few trick bits: